-The alignment of the LAS MkII at the measurement site is an iterative process for establishing the optimum signal strength for horizontal line-of-sight transmission.
+The alignment of the XLAS MkII at the measurement site is an iterative process for establishing the optimum signal strength for horizontal line-of-sight transmission.
 The different steps are summarized below.
 We recommend practicing the alignment procedure at a short range (~ 250 m) before installation at longer distances.

 The transmitter and receiver can be rotated around both vertical and horizontal axes.
 The coarse horizontal alignment (pan) can be done by rotating the transmitter and receiver before the bolt(s) fixing the baseplate to the supporting structure is (are) tightened.
-Fine pan adjustment is done with the two horizontal adjustment screws.
-For the vertical alignment (tilt) two vertical adjustment screws are provided, one at the front and one at the rear.
+Fine pan adjustment is done with the two horizontal adjustment screws and a 6 mm Allen key.
+For the vertical alignment (tilt) two vertical adjustment bolts are provided, one at the front and one at the rear.
+A 19 mm spanner is provided to loosen and tighten these two vertical adjustment bolts.